Cost, payment/non-payment, discounts/grants/awards

 Please bear in mind that the general grant from the Ministry only covers the credits for which you are registering for the first time.
 Likewise, it does not cover the credits that exceed the minimum number of credits to complete the degree.

-If you cannot check the grant applicant box in the online registration, the URV has not been able to check that you have applied for a general grant for the 2023-24 call within the specified period or because the application has been rejected for technical, economic or academic reasons.
+If you cannot check the grant applicant box in the online registration, the URV has not been able to verify that you have applied for a general grant for the 2026-27 call within the specified period or your application has been rejected for technical, economic or academic reasons.

 Students can get a price reduction when they have obtained a distinction in subjects